-A fully enclosed garden with excellent facilities for children including a play area with sand pit, swings, slide and a well equipped Wendy house.
+A fully enclosed garden with excellent facilities for children including a play area with swing, slide and a well-equipped Wendy house.
 Garden furniture is available in warmer months.

 There is a secure outside garage which guests are welcome to use for the storage of bikes and outdoor gear.

 There is private parking directly outside the cottage.